 The Company holds derivative instruments for foreign exchange contracts that are measured at fair value using observable market inputs such as forward rates and its counterparties' credit risks.
 Based on these inputs, the derivative instruments are classified within Level 2 of the valuation hierarchy.
-At July 2, 2021 and December 31, 2020, the derivative instruments were included in other current liabilities on the Company's Condensed Consolidated Balance Sheets.
+At October 1, 2021 and December 31, 2020, the derivative instruments were included in other current assets and other current liabilities on the Company's Condensed Consolidated Balance Sheets.
 Based on the Company's continued ability to trade and enter into forward contracts and interest rate swaps, the Company considers the markets for its fair value instruments to be active.

-The Company evaluated the credit risk associated with the counterparties to these derivative instruments and determined that as of July 2, 2021, such credit risks had not had an adverse impact on the fair value of these instruments.
+The Company evaluated the credit risk associated with the counterparties to these derivative instruments and determined that as of October 1, 2021, such credit risks had not had an adverse impact on the fair value of these instruments.